phamcnm/hangman/README.md

-Ensure all necessary files in the same folder: hangman.py is the main file graphics.py is the library to draw the things in the application grade3.txt, grade4.txt, grade5.txt, and grade6.txt are the words by level
+Ensure all necessary files in the same folder: hangman.py is the main file graphics.py is the library to draw the things in the application grade3.txt, grade4.txt, grade5.txt, and grade6.txt are the words by level.

 In the command line, type:

     python3 hangman.py

 ## Game Rules